Test Guide Mobile Home

 Specimen Collection

-Overnight fasting samples are recommended (or no meat intake for 12 hours before sampling)
+Overnight fasting samples are recommended (or no meat intake for 12 hours before sampling) but not required.

 Sample stability: